fstwn/cockatoo/README.md

 ### 1. Download release files

-- Go to [releases](https://github.com/fstwn/pyembroideryGH/releases) and download the newest release
+- Go to [releases](https://github.com/fstwn/Cockatoo/releases) and download the newest release
 - Unzip the downloaded archive.
-You should get two folders `pyembroidery`, `pyembroideryGH` and a text-file.
+You should get two folders: `modules` and `Cockatoo`.

 ### 2. Install python modules

 - Open the scripts folder of Rhino 6 by opening explorer and navigating to

   `C:\Users\%USERNAME%\AppData\Roaming\McNeel\Rhinoceros\6.0\scripts`
-- Move the whole `pyembroidery` directory to the scripts folder.
+- Move all the Content from inside the `modules` directory to this scripts folder.

 ### 3. Install Cockatoo UserObjects